macbuse/macbuse.github.io/SS/txt.md

 # The End?

-!![M](Good luck for the summer and if you are interested in how I did this get in touch!)
+!![M](Good luck for the summer and if you are interested in how I did this, get in touch!)

 (maybe not)